auxfresh/convertapp/replit.md

 ## Overview

 This is a full-stack web application that provides multiple conversion tools and a calculator.
-The application features currency conversion, length/weight conversion, clothing size conversion, and a calculator, all wrapped in a modern React-based user interface with authentication and data persistence.
+The application features currency conversion, length/weight conversion, clothing size conversion, and a calculator, all wrapped in a modern React-based user interface with Firebase authentication and Firebase Realtime Database for storing user conversion history.

 ## System Architecture